Skip to main content

 Multi-File Examples

-When maxConcurrentFileReads is set to a value greater than 1, you can read multiple files simultaneously using the enhanced XML format.
+You can read multiple files simultaneously using the enhanced XML format.

 Reading Multiple Complete Files